awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/procurement-system-integration-setup.md

 1. On the **Manage Coupa integration** page, under **Account information**, enter the name and description of your integration\.

-1. Make sure that the **Enable redirect** option is on and that **Test mode** is enabled, then select **Save** to complete the integration in the AWS Marketplace system\.
+1. You can turn on or turn off the configuration settings for **Enable redirect** and **Test mode**, and then select **Save** to complete the integration in the AWS Marketplace system\.

-After you have completed the integration in AWS Marketplace, you must go on to setup the integration in Coupa\.
+After you have completed the integration in AWS Marketplace, you must go on to set up the integration in Coupa\.
 You use the information generated on this page to configure the punchout in your Coupa system\.

 The AWS Marketplace configuration defaults to test mode being enabled\.
 In test mode, subscription requests go to the Coupa backend so you can see the full flow, but a final invoice is not created\.
 This helps you complete the configuration and enable the punchout in a planned manner\.

 **Note**
 You can toggle testing mode on or off, as needed\.
 Don't forget to turn off testing mode when you're finished with your integration\.
 Otherwise, users in your system will appear to be creating requests, but no software will be purchased\.

-Although AWS Marketplace uses cXML for the punchout integration, it uses Coupa Supplier Portal integration to invoice, not cXML invoicing\.

 ### Configuring Coupa<a name="coupa-integration-setup-coupa-configuration"></a>